bunert/nn-descent/meeting.md

 # Week 2
 ## Review
 ## Discussion
 - Cost analysis
     - cost measure? [distance metric, comparisons?]
     - runtime depends on input data, how to determine cost?
 [Instrumentation of code, ]

 - Performance Plot dataset
     - need dataset which scales well in terms of cost [in whatever measure we are going to define] and runtime for plot
+    - could use generative model to scale dataset

 - Validation
     - script to automate test(s)